Implementing Google Zanzibar: A Demonstration of Its Basics

 In addition, resources like documents can have parent-child relationships with various user groups and teams, each with different levels of entitlements.

-Things can get pretty complicated when we combine a bunch of access control rules and make the authorization structure more fine grained.
+Things can get pretty complicated when we combine a bunch of access control rules and make the authorization structure more fine-grained.
 But no worries, that's where Zanzibar comes in to save the day and make our lives a whole lot easier!

 As we previously mentioned, Zanzibar leverages relationships between users and resources to provide a powerful and adaptable approach to access control.
 By taking into account these relationships, Zanzibar is able to provide a fine-grained level of control and flexibility that can be customized to fit a wide range of use cases.